-(e) Property, Plant and Equipment
+(e) Property, Plant and Equipment, Net

-Property, plant and equipment are stated at cost.
+Property, plant and equipment are stated at cost less accumulated depreciation.
 The Company provides for depreciation generally on the straight-line method based upon estimated useful lives of 3 to 5 years for office equipment, 5 to 7 years for furniture and fixtures, 6 to 10 years for machinery and equipment, 10 to 15 years for building improvements and 40 years for the manufacturing and administrative office facility.